A 91 and a 76 on Two Sides of Round Rock

 And that is exactly the right reaction.
-Because when two schools are this close together and this far apart in results, the details matter.
+Because when two schools are this close and this far apart in results, the details matter.
 So lets look at what is actually going on with both of these campuses and what it means for buyers considering this part of Round Rock.

 Claude Berkman vs Deep Wood: Quick Comparison